5 takeaways from the government’s lawsuit against Google

 GOVERNMENT BRANDS GOOGLE A MONOPOLY

-After years of hemming and hawing over the matter, the U.S. government has now formally described Google as a illegal monopolist.
+After years of hemming and hawing over the matter, the U.S. government has now formally described Google as an illegal monopolist.

 Just being a monopolist isn’t illegal.
 And that’s been good for Google, since it dominates roughly 90% of the market for internet searches.
 But abuse of monopoly can easily land a company in trouble.